 The mission of the Stroke ISIG is to (1) promote opportunities for ACRM members to network with colleagues interested in promoting evidence-based rehabilitation for people with stroke and (2) serve as a vehicle for rehabilitation professionals of all disciplines to work together for the expressed mission of advancing the field of stroke rehabilitation.

-The work of the Stroke ISIG is done through its task forces and the ACRM Annual Conference events.
+The work of the Stroke ISIG is accomplished through its task forces and the ACRM Annual Conference events.
 An executive committee provides leadership.

 Participation in our four very active task forces is open to all members of the Stroke ISIG and new members are welcome.
 We invite all ACRM members and others thinking about joining the Stroke ISIG for the first time to contact any of the executive committee members or task force chairs to become part of a very exciting venture in ACRM.
 Our membership is growing – don’t be left behind!